Walk

 Well, God could find nothing more valuable to give as a warranty than Himself, so He swore on Himself.

 How?
 One such covenant was defined in Genesis 15.
 In the typical blood covenant, they would cut animals in half to make a trench of blood.
-Then each party could walk down the trench in the blood signifying that he was promising his life if the promise were to ever break.
+Then, each party could walk down the trench in the blood signifying that he was promising his life if the promise were to ever break.
 In this arrangement God would never break His promise.
 But what about Abraham?
 He was just a man, from the race of Adam, subject to sin and lying.
-And indeed Abraham did fail, and lied several times.
+And indeed, Abraham did fail and lied several times.
 Did this annul the covenant?
 No. Why?

 God guaranteed that He would not lie.
 But He also guaranteed that if we lied, He would get the death penalty.

-Genesis 15:8-12 says, "And he said, 'Lord GOD, whereby shall I know that I shall inherit it?'
-And he said unto him, 'Take me an heifer of three years old, and a she goat of three years old, and a ram of three years old, and a turtledove, and a young pigeon.'
+Genesis 15:8-12 (KJV) says, “And he said, ‘LORD God, whereby shall I know that I shall inherit it?’
+And he said unto him, ‘Take me an heifer of three years old, and a she goat of three years old, and a ram of three years old, and a turtledove, and a young pigeon.’
 And he took unto him all these, and divided them in the midst, and laid each piece one against another: but the birds divided he not.
 And when the fowls came down upon the carcasses, Abram drove them away.
-And when the sun was going down, a deep sleep fell upon Abram; and, lo, an horror of great darkness fell upon him."
+And when the sun was going down, a deep sleep fell upon Abram; and, lo, an horror of great darkness fell upon him.”

 Notice that Abraham did not walk through the trench, but God put him to sleep after he had chased away the birds of prey.
 A great darkness and fear oppressed Abraham in a dream and God spoke and promised him some additional things.
 After some time, two objects passed through the bloody trench, a smoking oven and a flaming torch.
 Abraham did not go through, but God walked through on his behalf.
 The covenant is actually between God and God, but Abraham gets the benefit and the blessing!
 It cannot be broken if Abraham hangs on long enough.